 Photo: Freepik

-Roots in Ancient Rome
+Roots in ancient Rome

 The origins of sugo can be traced back to Ancient Rome, where early forms of sauce were crafted using local ingredients.
 Before tomatoes became a staple, Roman sauces featured a variety of components such as olives, garlic, onions, and various herbs.

-The Introduction of Tomatoes
+The introduction of tomatoes

 The arrival of tomatoes in Europe marked a significant turning point for Italian cuisine.
 Initially met with skepticism, tomatoes slowly gained acceptance and became integral to Italian cooking by the 18th century.
 Southern Italy, with its favorable climate for tomato cultivation, was at the forefront of incorporating tomatoes into their sauces, ultimately shaping what we now recognize as sugo.